-I don't often subscribe to the "less is more" philosophy - especially when it comes to the most important things in life like books, friends, holidays and cake - but I definitely believe it in when it comes to apps.
+I don't often subscribe to the "less is more" philosophy - especially when it comes to the most important things in life like books, friends, holidays and cake - but I definitely believe it in when it comes to apps and specifically, writing apps.
 Honestly, I break out in a cold sweat when I see people with more than two full phone pages of apps, and don't even get me started on notifications.
 (You can blame it on my strong belief in the religion that is Inbox Zero.)

 During some busy recent months, and certainly since I became a mother, I would say that I have used Evernote more than any other app in the process of working on several fiction projects, and in the poetry challenge I set myself, namely to write a poem a day for 100 days.
 (I've been publishing them as captions on my Instagram photos).